Let me tell you about Our Visit to Iceland!

 We enjoy travelling together and often visit England, Wales and parts of Canada, but this year, to celebrate her 20th birthday, we decided that Iceland was the place to go!

 As we were there for a week we rented a car and travelled right around the whole island, which is possible, although I wish that we'd had an extra day or two because there were places and things we would have liked to visit for longer.

-The first thing I should tell you about Iceland is how beautiful it is.
+The first thing I should tell you about our visit to Iceland is how beautiful it is.

 The second thing I should tell you is how expensive it is!